-Talek Library & Learning Resource Centre, a Gift That Lasts Forever
+Talek Learning Centre, a Gift That Lasts Forever

-After a long time dreaming and planning, the Talek Primary School's Library & Learning Centre has finally opened!
-Gregory is our partner at Text Book Centre in Nairobi.
-He managed the orders — and brought a team to Talek for 3 days to set everything up and to work with teachers and students on programs that will inspire reading at their school.
+After a long time dreaming and planning, the Talek Primary School's Library & Learning Centre has opened!
+Gregory Omondi, our partner at Text Book Centre, managed the orders and brought a team to Talek for 3 days to set everything up and to work with teachers and students on programs to inspire reading.
 Here's his story about their long weekend together.

 by Gregory Omondi